Chechen women go places with female-only taxi service

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Checking her blind spot, Fatima Dzhambulatova changes lanes on a busy avenue in Chechnya’s capital Grozny.
+GROZNY, Russia: Checking her blind spot, Fatima Dzhambulatova changes lanes on a busy avenue in Chechnya´s capital Grozny.
 In this Muslim republic of Russia, she is spearheading a women-only taxi service.

 At the wheel of a white sedan bearing the bright purple logo “Mekhkari”, the name of the service launched this spring, the 49-year-old taxi driver explains the appeal of women drivers in the conservative region.